 Calories in a Cottage Cheese Pizza Bowl

-The exact calories depend on your ingredients, but here’s a helpful breakdown for a basic bowl:
+Curious about the calorie count for this high-protein dish?
+The exact number depends on your ingredients, but here’s a helpful breakdown for a basic bowl:

 Ingredient | Amount | Calories |